On the multiplier spectrum of polynomials: Introduction

-There are two known cases of non-conjugate rational maps with the same multiplier spectrum.
-For a non-constant rational map $f$, if $f=h_1\circ h_2$ in $\C(z)$, then $h:=h_2\circ h_1$ is called an \emph{elementary transformation} of $f$.
+Outside the flexible Latt\`es locus, there are two known cases of non-conjugate isospectral rational maps.
+For a non-constant rational map $f\in\C(z)\setminus\C$, if $f=h_1\circ h_2$ for some $h_1,h_2\in\C(z)$, then $h:=h_2\circ h_1$ is called an \emph{elementary transformation} of $f$.
 Two non-constant rational maps $f$ and $g$ are called \emph{equivalent}, written $f\sim g$, if there exists a finite chain of elementary transformations between $f$ and $g$.
-Clearly, equivalence defines an equivalence relation for non-constant rational maps, which is coarser than conjugacy (i.e., conjugacy implies equivalence), so we can talk about the equivalence of two conjugacy classes.
-An easy lemma of Pakovich \cite[Lemma 2.1]{Pak19b} shows that if $f$ and $g$ are equivalent (of degree $\geq2$), then they have the same multiplier spectrum.
+Clearly, equivalence defines an equivalence relation on $\C(z)\setminus\C$, which is coarser than conjugacy (i.e., conjugacy implies equivalence).
+So we can talk about the equivalence of two conjugacy classes of rational maps.
+An easy lemma of Pakovich \cite[Lemma~2.1]{Pak19b} shows that if two rational maps $f$ and $g$ are equivalent (of degree $\geq2$), then they are isospectral.
 The other known case of non-injectivity comes from exceptional maps.
-Silverman \cite[Theorem 6.62]{Silverman2007} showed that $\tau_d$ is not injective at $[f]$ for some rigid Latt\`es maps $f$.
-Pakovich asked \cite[Problem 3.1]{Pak19b} whether these are the only obstructions to the injectivity of $\tau_d$.
-Ji and Xie \cite[Conjecture 1.5]{JX23} conjectured that these are the only obstructions to the injectivity of $\tau_d$: \begin{Conj} Let $f$ and $g$ be non-conjugate rational maps of degree $d\geq2$ with the same multiplier spectrum.
-Then one of the following holds: \begin{enumerate}[(i)] \item $f$ and $g$ are Latt\`es maps; \item $f\sim g$. \end{enumerate} \end{Conj} When $f$ and $g$ are polynomials, only case \ref{ratnoninj2} in Conjecture \ref{ratnoninj} can occur.
-Note that if the degree $d\geq2$ is a prime number, then two rational maps $f$ and $g$ of degree $2\leq d\leq 3$ are equivalent if and only if they are conjugate.
-Consequently, Conjecture \ref{ratnoninj} predicts that for every prime $p\in\Q$, the multiplier spectrum morphism $\tilde{\tau}_p$ is injective on $\MPoly^p(\C)$.
-On the other hand, an observation of Huguin \cite[Corollary 85]{VH2412} shows that $\tilde{\tau}_d$ is not injective for every composite $d\geq2$.
+Silverman \cite[Theorem~6.62]{Silverman2007} showed that $\tau_d$ is not injective at $[f]\in\sM_d(\C)$ for some rigid Latt\`es $f$.
+Pakovich asked \cite[Problem~3.1]{Pak19a} whether these are the only obstructions to the injectivity of $\tau_d$.
+Ji and Xie \cite[Conjecture~1.5]{JX23} conjectured that Pakovich's question has a positive answer: \begin{Conj} Let $f$ and $g$ be non-conjugate isospectral rational maps of degree $d\geq2$.
+Then one of the following holds: \begin{enumerate}[(i)] \item both $f$ and $g$ are Latt\`es maps; \item $f\sim g$. \end{enumerate} \end{Conj} Since polynomials are not Latt\`es, we only need to consider the case \eqref{ratnoninj2} in Conjecture~\ref{ratnoninj}.
+Note that if the degree $d$ is a prime number, then two rational maps $f$ and $g$ of degree $d$ are equivalent if and only if they are conjugate.
+Consequently, Conjecture~\ref{ratnoninj} predicts that for every prime $p$, the multiplier spectrum morphism $\tilde{\tau}_p$ is injective on $\MPoly^p(\C)$.
+On the other hand, an observation of Huguin \cite[Corollary~85]{VH2412} shows that $\tilde{\tau}_d$ is not injective on $\MPoly^d(\C)$ for every composite $d\geq2$.